BOARD OF DIRECTORS

 LORI DENNEHY EXECUTIVE DIRECTOR

 Lori joins PLAN with a background in law, leadership development, social justice activism, and nonprofit management.
 Born and raised in Arizona, she earned both her BA and JD at ASU, graduating from law school in 2008.
 Lori became passionate about leadership and social justice by volunteering with Anytown Leadership programs for many years, and carried that experience into her career.
 After just a few years in the legal profession, she made an early career shift toward philanthropic work, and spent the next decade building, managing, and fundraising for community-serving nonprofit organizations.
 Having also navigated the immigration system firsthand, Lori is personally invested in advancing justice for immigrants in Arizona.
 With her combination of experience in each of these areas, Lori's strategic leadership enables PLAN to work toward its mission with a holistic, progressive approach, in collaboration with stakeholders from all angles.
-She is a nature lover, dog mom of two, long time minimalist, mediocre tennis player, and whole-food-plant-based nutrition enthusiast.
+She is a nature lover, dog mom of two, long time minimalist, and whole-food-plant-based nutrition enthusiast.